ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Invade the shrine where sacred lies,
-O r toil and blood the weil-carn&#x27;d prize.
-While offering peace sincere and Just,
-In heav&#x27;n we place a manly trust,
-That truth and Justice will prevail,
-And eveiy scheme of bondage fail.
-Chobus.
-Sound, sound the trump of fame.
-Let Washington&#x27;s great name
-King thro&#x27; the world with loud applause.
-King thro&#x27; the world with loud applause,
-Let every clime to freedom dear,
-Listen with a Joyful ear.
-With equal skill, with Godlike pow&#x27;r
-He governs in the fearful hour,
-Of horrid war or guides with case,
-Tho happier times of honest peace.
-CHORUS.
-STAR SPANGLED BANNER.
 O say can you see by the dawn&#x27;s early light,
 What so proudly we hail&#x27;d at the twilight&#x27;s
 last gleaming;